jacoblapworth/akahu-sdk-swift/src/react/textinput.md

 Most input use cases can be solved using `XUITextInput`'s base props.
 Additional attributes that aren't available as base props can be passed down to the `input` via `inputProps`.

+We recommend being cautious when passing down a `type` to your input using `inputProps`.
+Currently some types don't work well for accessibility or internationalisation.
+For example, setting `type="number"` will not allow users to use `,` as a decimal separator, which is the correct decimal seporator in many regions.

 ```js
 const cn = require('classnames');